smclab/openk9/js-packages/docs-website/docs/api/datasource/enrichitem/update-enrichitem.md

 ### Description

-Update entire enrichitem with information specified in request body
+Update entire enrich item with information specified in request body

 ### Request Body

-`enrichPipelineId`: (int) Id of related enrichpipeline
+`enrichPipelineId`: (int) Id of related enrich pipeline

-`active`: (boolean) Specific if enrichitem is enabled or not
+`active`: (boolean) Specific if enrich item is enabled or not

-`jsonConfig`: (dict) Configuration of the enrichitem.
-Normally includes some configuration of enrichitem.
+`jsonConfig`: (dict) Configuration of the enrich item.
+Normally includes some configuration of enrich item.

-`name`: (date) Name of enrichitem
+`name`: (date) Name of enrich item

-`_position`: (int) Id of position of enrichitem in pipeline
+`_position`: (int) Id of position of enrich item in pipeline

-`driverServiceName`: (string) Symbolic name of related enrichprocessor
+`driverServiceName`: (string) Symbolic name of related enrich processor